jDeBok/EECS581_Project2/documentation/project_plan.md

 class ClassName {
   // you literally write constructor here, but field1 and field2 are just stand-ins constructor(field1, field2) {
-    // using this is also necessary
+    // using 'this' is also necessary
     this.field1 = field1;
     this.field2 = field2;
   }